 To continue to the MPM Table of Contents, you must acknowledge that you have read and understand the conditions describing the use of the Medical Policy Manual.

-I have read and understood the above conditions
+I have read and understand the above conditions